alex-kazos/SayBot-voice-assistant/README.md

 # SayBot-voice-assistant

- An AI Assistant that implemetns OpenAI's API
+I'm experimenting with creating a voice assistant named SayBot, a Voice Generative AI Assistant that implements the OpenAI's API.